Hospital-acquired pneumoniaNosocomial pneumonia; Ventilator-associated pneumonia; Health-care associated pneumonia; HCAP

 - Antibiotics through your veins (IV) to treat the lung infection.
 The antibiotic you are given will fight the germs that are found in your sputum culture or are suspected to be causing the infection.

 - Oxygen to help you breathe better and lung treatments to loosen and remove thick mucus from your lungs.

-- Ventilator (breathing machine) to support your breathing.
+- Ventilator (breathing machine) using a tube or a mask to support your breathing.

 People who have other serious illnesses do not recover as well from pneumonia as people who are not as sick.